tawanda-/sa-flights/README.md

 - Admin panel to manage data

 ## Tech

 SA Flight Tracker is comprised of a backend server that stores the flight data and a website for displaying the data.

 ### Backend

-[Django](https://www.djangoproject.com/) For content management through Admin panel.
+[Django](https://www.djangoproject.com/) For content management through Admin panel that is data quering, storage and presentation to client via the SAFlightsApi.

 [Django-Graphene](https://docs.graphene-python.org/projects/django/en/latest/) Used to create Graphql front facing api

 [AviationStack](https://aviationstack.com/) Provided flight data.
 After a user requests flight data, if the data is not available in the app, Django requests the data from Aviationstack and stores the data.
+The aviationstack api has a quota of 100 calls

 ### FrontEnd